 </Canvas>

-As you can see we’re not practicing rocket science here.
-We place a Canvas control as our root element for our Silverlight app and in that canvas we put a Textblock that surprisingly enough displays “Hello world from XAML”. we need to use xaml IronRuby and change the text of the textblock.
+As you can see, we’re not practicing rocket science here.
+We place a Canvas control as our root element for our Silverlight app, and in that canvas, we put a Textblock that, surprisingly enough, displays “Hello world from XAML”.

+Adding behahvior with ruby

+Next, we need to write some code (listing 3.8) to use the xaml in listing 3.7 in IronRuby, and to change the text of the textblock.

-Listing 3.11 The uby needed to drive the XAML
+Listing 3.11 The Ruby needed to drive the XAML

 include System::Windows